MouxiaoHuang/linux-command/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to help improve `linux-command`, including reporting issues and submitting pull requests.
+If you'd like to help improve `linux-command`, feel free to report issues or submit pull requests.

 ### Guidelines for Contributors